Skip to main content

 What are the TRCP Rule 194.4 exhibit disclosure requirements?

-TRCP 194.4 requires disclosure of each exhibit at least 30 days before trial, separately identifying items expected to be offered vs. those that may be offered if needed.
-This ensures opposing counsel has proper notice.
+TRCP Rule 194.4 requires disclosure of each document or exhibit at least 30 days before trial.
+Parties must separately identify items expected to be offered vs. those that may be offered if needed.
+This disclosure requirement ensures opposing counsel has notice of all potential trial exhibits.

-How does TRCP 193.7 help with exhibit authentication?
+How does TRCP Rule 193.7 help with exhibit authentication?

-TRCP 193.7 provides that documents produced in discovery are presumed authentic for use against the producing party.
-Authenticity objections are waived unless raised within 10 days.
-This significantly reduces foundation requirements at trial.
+TRCP Rule 193.7 provides a powerful streamlining advantage: documents produced in discovery are presumed authentic for use against the producing party.
+Authenticity objections are waived unless made within 10 days of receiving the exhibit disclosure.
+This can significantly reduce foundation requirements at trial.

 eFileTexas limits individual files to 25 MB and combined filings to 35 MB.
-For larger exhibits, split into multiple parts.
-Harris County courts sometimes use Box file-sharing for large submissions.
+For larger exhibits, split into multiple parts and clearly label each part (e.g., "Exhibit 5, Part 1 of 3").
+Harris County courts sometimes use Box file-sharing for large exhibit submissions.

 What are Harris County exhibit requirements?

-Harris County requires e-filing through eFileTexas.
-Many courts use Box file-sharing for exhibits.
+Harris County requires electronic filing through eFileTexas.
+Many courts use Box file-sharing for exhibit submission.
 Exhibits are typically due 5 days before the formal pretrial conference.
-Text-searchable PDFs at 300 DPI preferred.
+Text-searchable PDFs at 300 DPI minimum are preferred.

 What are Travis County electronic exhibit requirements?

-Travis County requires exhibits uploaded to Box at least 12 hours before hearing, pre-marked with stickers, and named with proper prefixes like 'P-1' for plaintiff or 'R-1' for respondent.
+Travis County has detailed "Instructions for Electronic Exhibits" requiring Box file sharing.
+Exhibits must be uploaded at least 12 hours before the hearing, pre-marked with stickers, and named with proper prefixes like "P-1" for plaintiff or "R-1" for respondent.

 Prepare Texas Court Exhibits in Minutes